 of running battles over the Central Solomons.

-USN: Eight F4F Wildcats from VF-27 took off on a mission to escort a PBY Catalina over Enogai.
-Over the target, intercepted by fighters.
+USN: Eight F4F Wildcats from VF-27 took off on a mission to escort a PBY Catalina over Enogai but are intercepted by fighters.
 Lost is F4F Wildcat 12090 (MIA) and F4F Wildcat 12139 (MIA).

 SOUTHWEST PACIFIC THEATER OF OPERATIONS (Fifth Air Force): B-25's bomb and